tfraudet/Reason-ArturiaKeylabEssential-Remote/docs/effects-mapping.md

 ![Quartet](./images/Quartet.png)

 The first line of the Arturia Keyboad LCD should display "Quartet" and the selected effect in brackets.
+The second line should display the name of the selected patch.

 | Arturia Keyboard surface | Reason Command | Comment |
 | -------------------------- | -------------- | ----------------------- |